-The magic happens when you have a fantastic Face that matches your genuine talents and offerings.
+The magic happens when you have a beautiful brand that matches your genuine talents and offerings.
 Then, you’ll attract an audience who will turn into loyal customers and raving fans.

-In turn, you become the vision of your dreams almost guaranteeing you’ll achieve them.
+By dressing your brand image for success you become the vision of your dreams, almost guaranteeing you’ll achieve them.

 “All of us need to understand the importance of self branding.
 We are CEOs of our own companies: Me Inc. To be in business today, our most important job is to be head marketer for the brand called You.